By-Laws

 Officers

 Section 1.
-The Staff Officers of this organization shall consist of a State Coordinator, Research Officer, Administrative Officer, Strategic Officer, Operations Officer and Logistics Officer.
+The Staff Officers of each Charter of this organization shall consist of a State Coordinator, Research Officer, Administrative Officer, Strategic Officer, Operations Officer and Logistics Officer.
 Other appointed officers in the SGHA include SHIELD Team leaders.
 The Staff Officers are the managerial center for all SGHA charter operations.

 Section 2 .
-Eligibility to hold an appointed office shall be governed solely by the State Coordinator and the provisions of the By-Laws.
+Eligibility to hold an appointed office within a Charter shall be governed solely by the State Coordinator and the provisions of the By-Laws.

 B. Staff officers have a slightly higher ranking than members and are offered some special privileges such as access to sensitive information and priority on investigation schedules.

-C. Any Active Member may apply for any vacant Officer position (Elected or Appointed) anytime after their one (1) year anniversary date.
+C. Any Active Member may apply or be appointed for any vacant Officer position anytime after their one (1) year anniversary date and have a Level 1 training status.
 You must maintain a better than average attendance to all meetings and Field Excursions.
 Exceptions can be made by a decision of the President.

 Section 3.
-It shall be the State Coordinator:
+It shall be the duty of the State Coordinator:

-B. To submit findings and research data to the Directors of the SGHA.
+B. To submit findings and research data to the President.

-C. To appoint officers to the charter and to have sole power to dissolve any branches, officers or the charter as a whole at anytime with the approval of the Directors.
+C. To appoint officers to the charter and to have sole power to dissolve any branches, officers or the charter as a whole at anytime with the approval of the President.

-D. To organize Field Excursions, Special or Haunted House Investigations for the membership and be in charge of such.
+D. To organize Field Excursions, Special or Regular Investigations for the membership and be in charge of such.

 Section 4.
 It shall be the Duty of all Staff Officers: